Making sure SHN has the safest possible environment for our patients, their families, and our healthcare team is our top priority.

 How SHN is using vaccines to keep our community safe

-Earlier this month, building on the Chief Medical Officer of Health’s implementation of Directive #6 and in line with hospitals across the province, we took our commitment to safety one step further by requiring all SHN employees, medical staff, volunteers, students, and learners to be vaccinated against COVID-19 unless they have a valid medical exemption.
+Building on the Chief Medical Officer of Health’s implementation of Directive #6 and in line with hospitals across the province, we took our commitment to safety one step further by requiring all SHN employees, medical staff, volunteers, students, and learners to be vaccinated against COVID-19 unless they have a valid medical exemption.
 The new policy was announced on August 31 and came into effect on September 7, 2021.

 SHN team members who have not provided proof of the first dose of a COVID-19 vaccine or acceptable medical exemption by October 1, 2021 will be placed on unpaid leave and, if they have not provided proof of their first dose of a COVID-19 vaccine or acceptable medical exemption by October 15, 2021, their employment or privileges will be subject to termination discussions.